Monitor with the NCache Monitor Custom Dashboard

 - It will pick the appropriate Administrator, then click OK.

 - Now, set a Password and click OK.

-In order to monitor cache counters in custom dashboard, follow the steps below:
+In order to monitor the cache counters in a custom dashboard, follow the steps below:

 Create Custom Dashboard